 Score explanation: Some examples of human-caused environmental threats in Ottawa and Gatineau, Quebec were addressed in the Climate Change and Health lecture in Unit 2 of Year 2, as part of the learning objective "Explain the current and projected health impacts of climate change on the Canadian population".
 Examples given included floods, extreme heat and storms.
+Additionally, several heatmaps of Ottawa were shown correlating heat islands, low-income areas, and areas with health disparities, displaying the potential link between these topics.

 1.13.
-To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?

-- Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education - 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum. - Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. - 0 This topic was not covered.

-Score explanation: In the Climate Change and Health lecture, one of the objectives is: "Illustrate how climate change adversely impacts different patient populations - specifically low SES individuals, the elderly, women, children, people of color and Indigenous Peoples".
+To what extent does your medical school emphasise the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
+This topic was explored in depth by the core curr iculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 0 Score explanation: In the Climate Change and Health lecture, one of the objectives is: "Illustrate how climate change adversely impacts different patient populations - specifically low SES individuals, the elderly, women, children, people of color and Indigenous Peoples".
 However, Indigenous knowledge and value systems were not incorporated into the lecture.
 1.14.
-Does your medical school curriculum address the outsized impact of anthropogenic environmental toxins on marginalized populations such as those with low SES, women, communities of color, children, homeless populations, Indigenous populations, and older adults?

-- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+Does your medical school curriculum add environmental toxins on marginalised population communities of colour, children, homeless population adults? ons such as those with low SES, women, This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.

-Score explanation: In the Climate Change and Health lecture, one of the objectives is: "Illustrate how climate change adversely impacts different patient populations - specifically low SES individuals, the elderly, women, children, people of color and Indigenous Peoples."
+Score explanation: In the Climate Change and Health lecture, two relevant objectives are: "Illustrate how climate change adversely impacts different patient populations - specifically low SES individuals, the elderly, women, children, people of color and Indigenous Peoples" and "Define environmental racism".
+Indigenous communities' lack of access to clean water is discussed, and the trailer for the documentary "There's Something in the Water" is played as an introduction to the concept that where someone lives is directly related to their health outcomes.
+Housing quality (ventilation, exposure to mould, etc.) and location (near toxic waste sites & sources of industrial pollution, heavy traffic, lack of greenspace, etc.) are discussed as anthropogenic toxins and unfavourable environments that disproportionately affect marginalized communities; this was further exemplified via the case study discussed in lecture.
+Specific emphasis was placed on "race [being] the most significant predictor of a person living near contaminated air, water, or soil," with several statistics and examples provided.

 In the Environmental Health lecture in Year 3, this is further emphasized in slide 18, which illustrates that low- and middle-income countries bear the brunt of environmental exposures, with women, children, and older adults facing greater exposures through activities such as cooking smoke and unsafe drinking water.